 The Civics Education Initiative is simple in concept.
 It requires high school students, as a condition for graduation, to pass a test on 100 basic facts of U.S. history and civics, from the United States Citizenship Civics Test – the test all new U.S. citizens must pass.

-The Civics Education Initiative is a first step to ensure all students are taught basic civics about how our government works, and who we are as a nation…things every student must learn to be ready for active, engaged citizenship.
+The Civics Education Initiative is a first step to ensure all students are taught basic civics about how our government works, and who we are as a nation…concepts every student must learn to be ready for active, engaged citizenship.
 Of the now more than 30 states who’ve established new Civics proficiency requirements, more than half have incorporated the citizenship test into their assessment practices; some use it as a standalone test, while others use parts of the exam, or have added more material to create customized tests.

 Unfortunately today, too few students are learning basic civics.
 In Arizona and Oklahoma studies, for example, the vast majority of high school students failed the same basic civics test that 91% of those applying for U.S. citizenship passed.
 That’s why we need to pass the Civics Education Initiative in all 50 states.